practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 2026-01-31: work in progress

 - Wasmtime for compiling to "compiled wasm" (~.cwasm) files?
-- Dart: put this into the "final" exe speeds diagram: Dart natively has its own runtime (but also supports transpilation into JS)
-  - mean_stddev_err_whiskers -- web programming, full2.png
-  - programming_languages_exe_speeds_web_programming.csv
 - ReScript??
 TBD

 # From "back-end" to "front-end" programming languages